Google Fined $5 Billion For Antitrust Violations Related To Relationship With Android Manufacturers

 Business Insider reports this is the biggest antitrust fine ever given by the EU against a single business.

 The EU said that Google offers their apps and services to manufacturers as a bundle, prohibiting the ability to use some but not all of their services.
-Specifically they charged that Google has forced Android makers to put its search app and its Chrome browser on their phones as a condition for licensing the Google Play app store.
+Specifically, they charged that Google has forced Android makers to put its search app and its Chrome browser on their phones as a condition for licensing the Google Play app store.
 It also charged that Google has made illegal payments to Android manufacturers and mobile network operators in exchange for them installing only the Google search engine, obstructing the ability of other search engines to compete.
-The last specific charge related to this latest fine is that Google kept manufacturers who wanted to pre-install their apps from selling mobile devices that run on “Android forks” which are versions of Android not approved by Google.
+The last specific charge related to this latest fine is that Google kept manufacturers who wanted to pre-install their apps from selling mobile devices that run on “Android forks,” which are versions of Android not approved by Google.

 JUST IN: Europe hits Google with a record $5 billion fine for unfairly pushing its apps on smartphone users and thwarting competitors https://t.co/3m7PbNUwtS pic.twitter.com/NSRCcO66ii